Flagship programme: Making Every Woman and Girl Count

 Our solution: Making Every Woman and Girl Count

-UN Women’s flagship programme, Making Every Women and Girl Count, aims to bring about a radical shift in how gender statistics are used, created and promoted.
+UN Women’s flagship programme, Making Every Woman and Girl Count, aims to bring about a radical shift in how gender statistics are used, created and promoted.
 The programme seeks to address the urgent need to increase the availability of accurate information on gender equality and women’s rights in order to inform policy and decision-making.

 Through this groundbreaking public-private initiative over the course of five years, UN Women and its partners will support countries to improve the production, accessibility and use of gender statistics.
 The programme will build a supportive policy and institutional environment to prioritize gender data and effective monitoring of the SDGs, increase data production and improve access to data to inform policy and advocacy.